 After setting the current scenario, constraints can be listed, added, or removed, the checker can be invoked on the set of constraints, and so on.

 This command uses the specified timing scenario to compute timing analysis.

 set_current_scenario scenario_A

-get_current_scenario Tcl Command Documentation Conventions Designer Tcl Command Reference set_disable_timing
+get_current_scenario Tcl Command Documentation Conventions Designer Tcl Command Reference set_defvar (Designer Only)